 Disclaimer: This content is for informational purposes only, you should not construe any such information as legal, tax, investment, financial, or other advice.
 Nothing contained on our site constitutes a solicitation, recommendation, endorsement, or offer by ButterflyMX or any third-party service provider.
 ButterflyMX is not a financial adviser.
 You should always seek independent legal, financial, taxation, or other advice from a licensed professional.

 If you’ve ever considered investing in real estate, you’ve probably heard of the term “return on investment,” or ROI, tossed around in conversation.
-ROI is a useful tool that helps you increase the chance of profitable property investment.
+ROI is a useful metric that helps you increase the chance of profitable property investment.

 But what exactly is ROI, how do you calculate it, and why does it matter?
 This post explores everything you need to know about real estate ROI and provides tips on successfully maximizing it.